UMiamiLibraries/RAMP/README.md

      chown -R www-data ead
      chmod 2755 ead

    This folder should contain all the EAD files that you want to work with.
+Utilities in the `utils` directory can be used to merge EAD files before importing them into RAMP (designed to work with files exported from the Archon archival management system).

    **Note that in order to be compatible with RAMP, EAD files should have the EAD namespace declared in an `@xmlns` attribute on the `ead` root element**.
 For example: